sourav977/restaurant-management-kuber/README.md

 ## Steps to Run the application
 - Entire application is Dockerized.
 - chdir to Project Directory.
-- Run below command in terminal to directly run this applicatioon in your local machine
+- Run below command in terminal to directly run this application in your local machine.
     -   `docker-compose up -d`

     -   ### Below is the `output`